2i2c-org/2i2c-org.github.io/content/blog/2024/gesis-binderhub-profiles/index.md

 1. Better UX for specifying images, including figuring out how to 'save' them for future reuse.
 2. Better compatibility with mybinder.org, particularly in allowing other sources of environments (not just GitHub, but zenodo, raw git repositories, etc) and URL compatibility
+3. More thorough documentation for how you can set this up yourself on your JupyterHub installation.

 ## Credit